davidgatti/theChat/README.md

 This project was designed to run in a Unix or Linux system.
 If you use Windows, I'm sorry but I have no idea how to go about making it work on that system.
 I'm open to any PR to fix this :)

+# How to run the project in production

+This project is deployed on Heroku, and the `the-chat.html` is pointing to that external server, meaning you can start chatting with your friends right away.

-# How to run the project
+# How to run the project locally

 1. you need ot have Redis on your machine to make this work.
 1. you need to create a `.env` file, either by hand - check out the `app.json` to find out which variables are needed.
 Or you can install [env-auto](https://www.npmjs.com/package/env-auto) and use that simple tool to auto generate the `.env` file for you.
 Some edits might be required.
 1. type `npm install` to install all the necessary modules
 1. type `npm run` to start the server
-1. open the `index.html` file and have fun with your friends
+1. open the `the-chat.html` file and have fun with your friends

 # What to expect